MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 bark() takes 0 positional arguments but 1 was given
 ```

-When we run a method, Python will automatically pass in a reference to the instantiated object as the first parameter to the method.
-Here our `bark` method doesn't accept any parameters so it fails with the error we saw.
+When we run a method, `bark()` in this case, Python will automatically pass in a reference to the instantiated object as the first parameter to the method.
+This allows us to access anything else inside our object.

+Here our `bark` method doesn't accept any parameters so it fails when Python tries to pass in the instantiated object.
-Many languages take care of passing the reference to the object for you invisibly using a reserved keyword `this`.
-According to Tim Peters in The Zen of Python, "explicit is better than implicit" and this philosophy is commonly cited as one of the reasons for this particuluar feature.

-The use of `self` however is just a convention and not enforced by the Python interpreter.
+Many languages take care of passing a reference to the parent invisibly by using a reserved keyword such as `this`.
+The Python philosophy of "explicit is better than implicit" is one of the reasons that `self` is not handled automatically behind the scenes.
+By explicitly passing a reference to the instantiated object, Python bypasses the issue of what `this` refers to.

+In Python the word `self` is not **reserved** like the word `this` is in other languages.
+Not only will Python allow you to use self anywhere you like, but it doesn't even require the first parameter to be named `self`.

 ```python
 class Dog: